 “Your word is a lamp for my feet, a light on my path.”
 Psalm 119:105

-My True North has left me a compass by which all truth is measured.
+The Bible is the compass by which all truth is measured.
 In his Word, I receive comfort, I receive instruction, I receive promises, I receive the Truth and HOPE my weary heart and mind are thirsting for.
 It is always accessible to me; all I have to do is to read it.
 His Truth will light the path for me and show me the direction to go.
 His Word will enlighten the truth about who I really am, who he has made me to be, and where my true worth comes from.

 ”… the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God.”
 Romans 8:26-27

 In a world that will beat us down, blur our vision and send us a multitude of negative messages, we all need to find True North.
 We all need that one true voice telling us who we really are and where the path really is.
-God is that True North.